 All items should be name brands and MUST be within the expiration date period.

-Happy Sacks green collection bins can be found in the Fellowship Hall on the stage and in the Family Life Center besides the doors to the portico.
+Happy Sacks green collection bins can be found in the Fellowship Hall on the stage and in the Family Life Center beside the doors to the portico.
+Checks may be made to Duluth First UMC with Happy Sacks in the memo line.

 This is a full school year long program, so your continued help is greatly appreciated!
 Happy Sacks is a mission many in our church are very passionate about to help less fortunate children in our community.